MewsSystems/developers/Readme.md

+# DotNet Days in Prague

+Are you at the [Dot Net Days conference](https://www.dotnetdays.cz/) today?
+Our backend developers prepared a little quiz for you.
+How good are you?
+Try the challenge [**here**](https://mews-challenge.firebaseapp.com/#/events/dotnetdays).

 # Mews developers

 Information about development job opportunities and career at [Mews Systems](https://www.mewssystems.com).
 If you're looking for specification of interview tasks for our open positions, check [Open positions](#open-positions).
 If you would like to know more about Mews, what we use, how we work etc, have a look at [About Mews](#about-mews) section.
 We also have a [Blog](https://developers.mewssystems.com) and [Twitter](https://twitter.com/MewsDevs) with latest information.